UofSCLibraries-DRS/uofsclibraries-drs.github.io/_build/html/_sources/src/TextMining/With_R/GettingStarted.md

-# Getting Started with Text Mining with R
+# Getting Started with Text Analysis with R

 ## Summary of Source Files